 That is not the kind of success that the world seeks.
 If you are experiencing this, take heart—yours is the kingdom of heaven.

 3. Will you believe that God’s kingdom will one day be fully present?

 Finally, the kingdom of God is not always recognized.
 Jesus described it as beginning as small as a mustard seed or like a little yeast in dough.
 When we pray for God’s kingdom to come, we may not see the results, but we can be sure that they will come.

 The Lord’s Prayer and Ezekiel convince us that it is good practice to pray “your kingdom come, your will be done,” rather than pray “like the peoples of the world.”
 Will you join me in seeking God’s kingdom and God’s will, rather than your own?

-Post credit: Unlocking the Bible
+Post credit: Open the Bible

 I have come to believe that the Beatitudes and Sermon on the Mount (Matthew 5 – 7) are the lifestyle we are supposed to follow.
 Not easy, but who said it would be.
 Thanks for your exhortation to seek God above our own wills.